AndileThabethe/multi-modal-image-retrieval/README.md

 1. **User Interface**: This is where the user interacts with the system.
 It is a web page that allows text input and displays results.
    ** User Text Query**: The text query entered by the user, describing the image they are looking for.
-2. **Text Feature Extraction**: This component processes the user's text query and converts it into a set of numerical features (a vector).
+2. **Text Feature Extraction** (text_feature_extractor.py): This component processes the user's text query and converts it into a set of numerical features (a vector).
 The output is "Text features".
-3. **Search API**: This is the core component that receives the text features and uses them to search the image database.
+3. **Search API** (run.py): This is the core component that receives the text features and uses them to search the image database.
 It implements a similarity search algorithm.
-4. **Similarity Search**: This component compares the "Text features" from the query with "Image features" stored in the database to find the most similar images.
+4. **Similarity Search** (similarity_search.py): This component compares the "Text features" from the query with "Image features" stored in the database to find the most similar images.
 5. **Image Features**: Numerical representations of the images, pre-calculated and stored in the database.
-6. **Image Feature Extraction**: This component is responsible for processing the raw images (in offline.py as indicated) and generating the "Image features" that are stored in the database.
+6. **Image Feature Extraction** (image_feature_extractor.py): This component is responsible for processing the raw images (in offline.py as indicated) and generating the "Image features" that are stored in the database.
 7. **MongoDB**: The database used to store the "Image features" and potentially other metadata about the images.
 8. **Images**: The actual image files.
 The diagram shows them as being accessed by the "Image Feature Extraction" component.